 UPRA guarantees equal opportunities to all its constituents.
 The Institution does not discriminate because of race, color, religion, sex, age, nation of origin, any health condition, marital status, political affiliation or any other classification protected by law.

-All titles, positions, and functions within this Policy are non gender-specific, for they may refer to or be occupied or exercised by male or female persons, indiscriminately.
+All titles, positions, and functions within this Policy are non-gender-specific, for they may refer to or be occupied or exercised by male or female persons, indiscriminately.

-Keila González Graphic Designer
+Cover designed by: Keila González, Graphic Designer